AnyLog-co/documentation/test commands.md

 test network
 ```

+Users can validate the configuration of the TCP listeners by issuing the **test network** command on the AnyLog CLI.
+The command retrieves the list of participating AnyLog nodes and their addresses from the Ledger and communicates
+with each node.
+The output is the list of the member nodes and their addresses, and a **V** sighn indicating, for each
+reachable node.
+If the **V** sign is omitted, the node is not configured properly or is not reachable.

 ### Test Network Metadata Version

 The test is similar to issuing a [get metadata version](background%20processes.md#synchronizer-status) command to all the nodes in the network.